TrailBlazer: Trajectory Control for Diffusion-Based Video Generation: Related Work

 \subsection{Text-to-Image (T2I)}

 Denoising diffusion models construct a stochastic \cite{sohldickstein15,songScorematching19,hoDDPM20} or deterministic \cite{DDIM} mapping between the data space and a corresponding-dimension multivariate Gaussian.
-Signals are synthesized by sampling from the Gaussian and performing a sequence of denoising steps.
+Signals are synthesized by sampling from a normal distribution and performing a sequence of denoising steps.
 A number of works \cite{GLIDE,nichol2021improved,DALLE2,Saharia2022PhotorealisticTD} have performed T2I synthesis using images conditioned on the text embedding from a model such as CLIP \cite{CLIP}.
-Performance is significantly improved in the Latent Diffusion Model \cite{RombachStablediffusion21} (LDM) by doing the diffusion computation in the latent space of a carefully trained variational autoencoder.
+Performance is significantly improved in the Latent Diffusion Model \cite{RombachStablediffusion21} (LDM) by performing the diffusion computation in the latent space of a carefully trained variational autoencoder.
 LDM was trained with a large scale dataset, resulting in the widely adopted Stable Diffusion (\SD) system.
-We omit the basic diffusion derivation as good tutorials are available, e.g., \cite{blogLillog}.
+We omit the basic diffusion derivation as tutorials are available, e.g., \cite{blogLillog}.

 Despite the success of image generation using SD, it is widely acknowledged that SD lacks controllability in synthesis.
 SD faces challenges in synthesizing multiple objects, often resulting in missing objects or incorrect assignment of prompt attributes to different objects.
-Recently, ControlNet \cite{controlnet} and T2I-Adapter \cite{mou2023t2i} used additional fine-tuning layers to train the model with various forms of image conditioning (edge maps, skeletons).
+Recently, ControlNet \cite{controlnet} and T2I-Adapter \cite{mou2023t2i} introduced additional fine-tuning layers to train the model with various forms of image conditioning such as edge maps, or rigging skeletons.

 The methods of \cite{layout2im,L2Igan,L2Ixformer,ma2023directed,boxdiff,multidiffusion} have addressed the layout-to-image (L2I) issue using few-shot learning.
-Directed Diffusion \cite{ma2023directed}, BoxDiff \cite{boxdiff}, and MultiDiffusion \cite{multidiffusion} use coarse bounding boxes to control subject position, achieving good result by manipulating the spatial latent and text embeddings cross attention map \cite{PromptToPrompt}.
+Directed Diffusion \cite{ma2023directed}, BoxDiff \cite{boxdiff}, and MultiDiffusion \cite{multidiffusion} use coarse bboxes to control subject position, achieving good results by manipulating the spatial latent and text embeddings cross attention map \cite{PromptToPrompt}.